pola-rs/polars/docs/user-guide/getting-started.md

 ## Expressions

 `Expressions` are the core strength of Polars.
 The `expressions` offer a modular structure that allows you to combine simple concepts into complex queries.
-Below we cover the basic components that serve as building block (or in Polars terminology contexts) for all your queries:
+Below we cover the basic components that serve as building blocks (or in Polars terminology contexts) for all your queries:

 - `select`
 - `filter`